 Full-Size Truck: RAM 1500

-The RAM 1500 is soldiering on for its final year with the oldest full-size truck platform in the market, but it’s exactly what you want in a pickup truck.
+The Ram 1500 is soldiering on for its final year with the oldest full-size truck platform in the market, but it’s exactly what you want in a pickup truck-plus, it got a refresh for 2025.
 We’ve sampled a good number of trim levels, and the Rebel splits the difference between a bare-bones pickup and something super expensive like the TRX.
-At $59,595 (available in only the crew cab short box configuration), the Rebel is the best of both worlds and we see tons of them cutting through the worst winter has to offer in New England.
+At around $65,000, the Rebel is the best of both worlds, and we see tons of them cutting through the worst winter has to offer in New England.

-If you’re in the northern part of the country, though, scour the used car listings at CarGurus for a RAM 1500 Big Horn North Edition.
-The equipment in that trim level easily outweighs the relatively modest price increase over a standard Big Horn, and includes some equipment you’re going to wonder how you lived without.
+If you’re in the northern part of the country, though, we'd recommend you scour the used car listings at CarGurus for a RAM 1500 Big Horn North Edition.
+The equipment in that trim level easily outweighs the relatively modest price increase over a standard Big Horn, and it includes some equipment you’re going to wonder how you lived without.

 Along with heated seats and heated mirrors, you get an engine block heater, an E-Locker rear axle that will make you forget you have 4WD, and a full set of 275/65R18 off-road tires with the 3-Peak Mountain Snowflake symbol, indicating their prowess in the snow.